There has been much controversy over the use of air springs along with a weight distribution system (WDS) when towing conventional trailers.

 If your tow vehicle came with a factory installed air spring system, read your owner’s manual thoroughly.
 Read every caution and warning.
 There should be specific information concerning towing conventional trailers.

-If your tow vehicle has non-OEM air springs, every expert resource I’ve read and listened to has stated to have the minimum required air pressure in the air springs—this is usually five PSI.
+If your tow vehicle has non-OEM air springs, every expert resource I’ve read and listened to has stated to maintain minimum required air pressure in the air springs—this is usually five PSI.
 If you want more, it is important to set the air pressure and leave it there before connecting or adjusting the WDS.

 In the future, I hope to provide an expert video that will explain the best way to use air springs with the WDS.